Brown Brothers Harriman & Co.: Merger, 1900s

-Times December 22, 1930, issue announced that the three-way merger featured 11 Yale graduates among 16 founding partners.
-Eight of the partners listed above, except for Moreau Delano and Thatcher Brown, were Skull and Bones members.
+Times December 22, 1930, issue announced that the three-way merger featured 12 Yale graduates among 17 founding partners, of which eight had been Yale Skull and Bones members.

-In 1930s the company acted as a U.S. base for the German industrialist Fritz Thyssen, who helped finance Adolf Hitler.

-After the passage of the Glass-Steagall Act, the partners decided to focus on commercial banking, becoming a private bank, and to spin its securities marketing and underwriting off into Harriman, Ripley and Company which eventually evolved into Drexel Burnham Lambert via mergers.
+After the passage of the Glass-Steagall Act in 1932, the partners decided to focus on commercial banking, become a private bank, and spin its securities marketing and underwriting off into Harriman, Ripley and Company, which eventually evolved into Drexel Burnham Lambert via mergers.

-W. Averell Harriman, the founding partner in the firm left to go into public service.
-He left the leadership of Brown Brothers Harriman to his younger brother E. Roland Harriman.
+W. Averell Harriman, the founding partner in the firm, left the leadership to his younger brother, E. Roland Harriman, and became a diplomat in World War I and World War II.
 W. Averell Harriman was the ambassador and statesman responsible for the relationship between Winston Churchill and Franklin Roosevelt during World War II.
 Some historical records of Brown Brothers Harriman and its precursor companies are housed in the manuscript collections at the New-York Historical Society.

+Present, 2000s

+In the last four decades, the firm remained a private partnership while many competitors went public.
+The firm avoided large-scale mergers and did not require government support during the 2008 financial crisis.
+As of 2021, annual revenue has been reported at approximately $2 billion, with profits of about $500 million.

+In February 2021, the firm released the BBH Investment Operations, powered by the Infomediary technology platform, and reported around 150 users.
+Investors use the system to manage their data and operations.

+In May 2021, Zachary Karabell released a book about the history of the firm, called Inside Money: Brown Brothers Harriman and the American Way of Power.
+The book describes the firm as responsible and influential throughout its 200-year history.
+The firm's partners have been well-connected throughout American government but have also been self-invested alongside their client's interests, which is credited for long-term success.

+In 2026 BBH Infomediary Data Solutions released NAVqc, a system to help companies manage net asset value oversight obligations.